 How many times has your current after school routine failed you?
-Like the times when your child drops their backpack on the floor and leaves their shoes in the living room.
+Like all the times when your child drops their backpack on the floor and leaves their shoes in the living room.
 Times like this is when I wish I would have had an after school routine chart way sooner.

-Having a set routine after school just makes things so much easier for you and even teaches your kids some quality characteristics that will help them later down the road.
+Having a set routine after school just makes things so much easier for you, and even teaches your kids some quality characteristics that will help them later down the road.
 So here, I’m going to help you create your stress-free routine with these after school routine checklists.

 Are checklists even good for kids?